Shipping returns probably cost you more than they have to

 You want to provide excellent customer service to your customers, and they expect nothing less.
-Still, the bar for returning an order can be very low (in Dutch).
-Returns are especially common for e-retailers in the fashion industry, with large online sellers facing return rates of up to 50% (in Dutch) according to the NOS.
+Still, the bar for returning an order can be (in Dutch).
+Returns are especially common for e-retailers in the fashion industry, with large online sellers facing return rates of up (in Dutch) according to the NOS.
 With a carefully curated return policy, you can prevent returns.

 Disadvantages of shipping returns

 Handling returns takes a lot of work: you have to unpack the returned items, check them, and get them back in saleable condition, as well as update your inventory and customer system, and refund the customer.
 It all costs time and time costs money, and so does shipping.